 It will also contribute to the post-2020 Global Biodiversity Framework of the Convention of Biological Diversity

-(CBD) which is planned to be finalized in 2021, as well as to the UNDP strategic framework for the period 2012-2020, entitled “The Future We Want: Biodiversity and Ecosystems—Driving Sustainable Development”.
+(CBD) which is planned to be finalized in 2021 (now moved to 2022), as well as to the UNDP strategic framework for the period 2012-2020, entitled “The Future We Want: Biodiversity and Ecosystems—Driving Sustainable Development”.

 The ICCA-GSI Phase 2 is implemented in 45 countries including Afghanistan, Argentina, Belize, Benin, Bolivia, Brazil, Burkina Faso, Cambodia, Cameroon, Central Africa Republic, China, Colombia, DR Congo, Ecuador, Guatemala, Guinea, India, Indonesia, Iran, Jordan, Kyrgyzstan, Kenya, Madagascar, Malaysia, Maldives, Mexico, Micronesia (Federal States), Mongolia, Morocco, Namibia, Niger, Nigeria, Papua New Guinea, Panama, Paraguay, Peru, Philippines, Republic of Congo (Brazzaville), Senegal, Tajikistan, Tanzania, Tunisia, Vanuatu, Viet Nam and Zambia.